s312569/clj-biosequence/README.md

 (def f-file (init-fasta-file "/Users/jason/Dropbox/clj-biosequence/test-files/bl-test.fa" :protein))

-;; to access the sequences use the macro `with-biosequences-in-file`.
-This provides ;; a handle to a lazy list of sequence objects, the type depending on the file ;; type.
-In this case a list of `fastaSequence` objects is returned.
+;; The macro `with-biosequences` provides a handle to a lazy list of biosequence objects, from ;; a variety of sequence sources including biosequence files, stores and collections of biosequences.
+;; In this case a list of `fastaSequence` objects is returned from a `fastaFile`.

-(with-biosequences-in-file [list f-file]
+(with-biosequences [list f-file]
   (first list))
 -> \#clj_biosequence.core.fastaSequence{:accession "sp|P84001|29C0_ANCSP", :description "U3-ctenitoxin-Asp1a (Fragment) OS=Ancylometes sp.
 PE=1 SV=1", :type :protein, :sequence "ANACTKQADCAEDECCLDNLFFKRPYCEMRYGAGKRCAAASVYKEDKDLY"}
 ```